apache/accumulo-website/_docs-4/getting-started/design.md

 ## Compactions

-In order to manage the number of files per tablet, periodically the TabletServer performs Major Compactions of files within a tablet, in which some set of RFiles are combined into one file.
+In order to manage the number of files per tablet the Manager will periodically identify the tablets that need a Major Compaction and will give the highest priority job to a Compactor process when it requests the next job.
+The Major Compaction will merge data from an input set of RFiles into a single output file.
 The previous files will eventually be removed by the Garbage Collector.
 This also provides an opportunity to permanently remove deleted key-value pairs by omitting key-value pairs suppressed by a delete entry when the new file is created.
 See the [compaction documentation][compaction] for more information.

 ## Splitting

-When a table is created it has one tablet.
+When a table is created without split points it will have one tablet.
 As the table grows its initial tablet eventually splits into two tablets.
-It's likely that one of these tablets will migrate to another tablet server.
+If hosted, it's likely that one of these tablets will migrate to another tablet server.
 As the table continues to grow, its tablets will continue to split and be migrated.
 The decision to automatically split a tablet is based on the size of a tablets files.
 The